tech-padmanabha/spring-oauth2-server/README.md

 > A Authorization Server/provide should suport for all, but some server supports few of them as well, Get the [OAuth2 Server Meta-data](https://datatracker.ietf.org/doc/html/rfc8414) ,
 >
 RFC-8414 — OAuth 2.0 Authorization Server Metadata, send get request `curl -X GET http://localhost:9000/.well-known/oauth-authorization-server`
-Here we'll get the response as json about Authrization server supports, falow the below
+Here we'll get the response as json about Authrization server metadata, falow the below
 ```json
 {
   "issuer": "http://localhost:9000",